Table of Contents

 You can use the pandas.to_datetime() function to convert a string column to a datetime column in a pandas DataFrame.

-When using this function, you can use the format argument to specify the format that your date is in so that you avoid errors when converting it from string to datetime.
+When using this function, you must use the format argument to specify the exact structure of your input date strings to prevent parsing errors during the conversion process.

 This function uses the following basic syntax: